 TEXES (Texas Examination of Educator Standards): To receive a teaching certificate in Texas, one must pass the appropriate TEXES tests.
 Applications for these tests are available from the HPU School of Education.
-The tests are offered on state test dates only.
+The tests may be scheduled online and taken in our testing center.